curl/curl/docs/SECURITY-ADVISORY.md

 blank out old texts and save it using a new name.
 Save the subtitles and general layout.

-Some details and metadata will be extracted from this document so it is important to stick to the existing format.
+Some details and metadata are extracted from this document so it is important to stick to the existing format.

 The first list must be the title of the issue.